PCBox/roms/README.md

 - The subject line shouldn't be longer than 50 characters.
 If you're having trouble fitting what you did in the subject, consider splitting your changes to multiple commits.
 If you genuinely need to give a lot of background information and splitting is not appropriate, write it in the description.

 If you make no effort to follow these guidelines, your contribution will not be merged until you correct highlighted issues.
 Don't be ashamed to ask for help if you've made a mistake and don't know how to correct it.

+## Licensing for the Bochs VBE BIOS
+The Bochs VBE BIOS comes from [this repo](https://github.com/bochs-emu/VGABIOS) and is under the LGPLv2.1.